 Accepted submissions will then go through a copyediting and formatting process to prepare the work for publication.
 This process serves to enhance clarity for the reader while prioritizing the author’s voice and vision for their piece.

-The deadline for submissions for our next issue is Friday, August 25, 2023.
+The deadline for submissions for our next issue is Friday, January 12, 2024.
 From there, the submissions will go through a two-level review process consisting of the Student Editorial Board and the Faculty Advisory Board.
-Students can expect to hear back about the status of their submission(s) near the end of the Fall 2023 semester.
+Students can expect to hear back about the status of their submission(s) near the end of the Spring 2024 semester.

 Any questions or concerns about the submission or review process should be forwarded to Megan Lambert, Stylus editor, at [email protected].